rhotter/mari-programming/Beginner_Workshops/workshop3.md

 ## Introduction to Variables
 ### What is a variable?
+Variables allow us to remember things.
+They do this by creating a space in the computer's memory for some value.

 ### Using Variables
 * When we want to create room in our computer's memory for the variable, we can **declare it**.
 We do this by using the `var` keyword followed by the name of the variable.